 Open play daily

 This play town offers lots of themed rooms to explore, including a grocery store, hair salon, diner, and a construction zone.
 There's also a play maze and a few arcade games.
-Note that this play center can get very crowded during birthday parties, so you may want to consider visiting during off-peak times.
+Note that this play center can get very crowded during weekends, so you may want to consider visiting during off-peak times – and take advantage of the cheaper prices.

 Magic Sky Play – Morganville